SecondeJK/personal/Devplan.md

 11/09/2016:
 Finished Doctrine.
 ORM that really does look lovely!

+30/12/2016:
+Switched to Service-Oriented Architecture.
+Need to start looking at the form builder.

 ### 2. PHP Unit ### --IN PROGRESS--

 I tried Netbeans integration with this and it was very confusing, and contradicted PHPunit's own Implimentation guidelines.
 PHPUnit out the box is seems the best route.
 I can't get it to work, I need an create an application specifically to write unit tests.